Why Don’t Latinos Enroll in Clinical Trials?

 Although Latinos comprise 18.9% of the US population, they make up just 10% of participants in clinical trials run by the National Cancer Institute and 4% of drug trials run by the FDA.

-This massive underrepresentation of Latinos in clinical trials makes it hard for researchers to develop new treatments for this group, which suffers a heavy burden of cancer, Alzheimer’s, and other diseases.
+This non-reflective representation in clinical trials makes it hard for researchers to develop new treatments for this group, which suffers a heavy burden of cancer, Alzheimer’s, and other diseases.

-For example, Latinos on average present symptoms of Alzheimer’s approximately seven years earlier than other racial and ethnic groups, and are 1.5 times more likely to develop Alzheimer’s than their White peers.
+For example, Latinos on average present symptoms of Alzheimer’s approximately seven years earlier than other groups, and are 1.5 times more likely to develop Alzheimer’s than their White peers.
 Latinos also struggle with higher rates of certain cancers.

-Therefore, to provide the most effective treatments for Latinos, who are expected to make up more than a quarter of the US population by 2050, we must prioritize diversity in clinical trials.
+Therefore, to provide the most effective treatments for Latinos, who are expected to make up more than a quarter of the US population by 2050, we must prioritize a participant group in clinical trials that reflects the US population, which will benefit all people.

-However, there are many reasons why Latinos hesitate to join clinical trials.
+However, there are many reasons people are hesitate to join clinical trials.

 What are these reasons?
 And what can we do to help?